 Everyone makes mistakes from time to time.
 Human error is a part of life.
 If you make a mistake, the most important thing is to learn from it and better yourself.
 So how many mistakes are too many?
 That’s up to you to decide.
-However, one major reason that commercial cleaning clients switch to a new cleaning company is because they’ve decided the cleaners have made too mistakes.
-If you continuously opens your doors to find inadequate cleaning services, neglected areas, or damaged equipment, it will be frustrating.
+However, one major reason that commercial cleaning clients switch to a new cleaning company is that they’ve decided the cleaners have made too many mistakes.
+If you continuously open your doors to find inadequate cleaning services, neglected areas, or damaged equipment, it will be frustrating.

 Instead, we recommend finding a cleaning company that is committed to quality control.
 When there is a higher level of quality control, work will be checked, then double-checked, to ensure that no mistakes are made and no areas go un-cleaned.

 5. Bad or Outdated Equipment